 The journey begins in Mahabalipuram with its magnificent Shore Temple and other marvels, before moving on to the former French territory of Pondicherry (Puducherry), with its distinctive colonial heritage, and home to the Sri Aurobindo Ashram.
 From here we will visit the progressive, experimental town of Auroville, a manifestation of Sri Aurobindo’s vision, and then on to Chidambaram, the Capital of the Cholas, with its famous Natraja Temple.
 In Tanjore (Thanjavur) we will visit the Brihadeshwara Temple, a brilliant example of the major heights achieved by Chola temple architecture.
 In nearby Tannirpalli is the Shantivanam Ashram of the Christian Mystic Father Bede Griffiths.
 We complete our journey in Tiruvannamalai where Sri Ramana Maharshi lived and meditated for 54 years.
 Here we will make a virtual visit to the Arunachaleswarar temple and Mount Arunachala.

-Andrew will be giving essential and very powerful practices from both Hindu and Christian traditions that will profoundly deepen our experience of sacred India.
+Andrew shares essential and very powerful practices from both Hindu and Christian traditions that will profoundly deepen our experience of sacred India.

 Mahabalipuram, much of which is a UNESCO World Heritage site, also known as Mamallapuram, is famous for its Shore Temple.
 It was also the second capital and a bustling seaport during the time of the Pallava Kings of Kanchipuram.
 Ravaged by wind and sea, the temple complex was built in 700-728AD by the Pallava Dynasty, retains its alluring beauty, with its intricate rock carvings and monuments such as the Descent of the Ganges and the Arjuna’s Penance relief, depicting animals, deities, and other semi-divine creatures.